Holland St & College Ave Mobility Improvements

 Please ignore the concern-trolling about parking.
 As a multi-year resident of the area, we have more than enough street parking in the area.
 There's always extra available parking spaces, even at the busiest of times.
 Somerville is the densest city in New England, and shouldn't be designed around private vehicles.
 This redesign is a step in the right direction.

-Eric A over 1 year ago
+Eric A about 2 years ago

 Could we please have a light , or 3 way stop sigh at the intersection of Holland and Cameron.